Cold War (1979–1985): Operation RYAN

-The airplane shootdown
+Shootdown of KAL 007

-Korean Air Lines flight 007 (KAL-007) was headed toward Seoul, South Korea from Anchorage, AK on September 1, 1983.
+Korean Air Lines flight 007 (KAL-007) was headed toward Seoul, South Korea, from Anchorage, Alaska, on September 1, 1983.
 On its way, the flight passed over the Soviet Kamchatka Peninsula, which was not a part of the flight plan.
 Soviet fighters launched air-to-air missiles and shot down the passenger plane under orders from Soviet commanders.
 KAL-007 crashed into the Pacific Ocean, and the 269 passengers on board died.
-Among the dead was Larry McDonald, a US Congressman from Georgia.
+Among the dead was Larry McDonald, a US congressman from Georgia.

 The timing of this event along with the multiple other conflicts between the U.S. and the Soviet Union in 1983 created a political climate of high tension which could have quickly escalated to disastrous actions by either side in response.

-Exercise Able Archer-83
+Exercise Able Archer 83

 Just as the USSR intensified its scrutiny of nuclear activity through Operation RYAN, the U.S. and NATO began their most advanced, in-depth, and realistic war simulation yet, known as Able Archer.
 Launched in November 1983, what made this particular war-game so different, and ultimately so consequential, was the inclusion of an end-game scenario that simulated the nuclear option should the war reach such a level.

 Soviet intelligence was able to gather that this new aspect had been included, but they were unable to tell whether or not it was all part of the game, or if there was a potential threat of actual nuclear weapons being released.
 This escalation in the type of simulation being performed by NATO combined with the presence of Pershing II missiles in West Germany put the USSR on edge.
 On top of a reported increase in communications from Warsaw forces in East Germany, there was an unusually high number of surveillance flights and large numbers of armed and ready Mig-23s were stationed near the border.
 Reports from Soviet sources also claim that certain forces were placed on high alert and multiple SS-20 and SS–19 mobile strategic nuclear missiles were moved and waiting.

 Many scholars list this event as the closest the world came to nuclear war since the Cuban Missile Crisis, while others argue that the USSR's actions were not far from standard operating procedure during NATO war-games, perhaps erring on the side of caution due to the presence of the new Pershing II missiles.
 Most agree that the accumulating effects of this event and so many others in such a short period caused 1983 to be one of the most intense and nearly disastrous years of the Cold War.